mathieuorhan/challenge1/README.md

 ![Display of the iamges and masks](/figures/dataset_visu.png) *All the dataset is displayed on this image.
 We can visually inspect it.*

+Improvement :
+if the dataset was massive and couldn't fit in the memory, I would get the filenames and then put actual files in a queue with a fixed maximum capacity.

 ## Model training pipeline